redteambeaver/testme/README.md

-# This is a repo for fake private files
+# This is a repo for fake private files.

+This repo contains fake secrets and info.